VirtualBrainLab/Pinpoint/README.md

 ### Export coordinates

 Clicking on the coordinates shown at the bottom of the screen copies them to the clipboard.
-If the azimuth angle is not at 0/90/180 use the convert AP/ML to probe setting to export the position along the probe forward/side axis.
+If the azimuth angle is not at 0/90/180 use the "convert AP/ML to probe axis" setting to export the position along the probe forward/side axis.

-### Active probe
+### Changing the active probe

 When setting up multi-probe insertions you can click the probe panel, the probe model, or the probe coordinate text to set that probe to active.
-Pressing [Backspace] removes the active probe.

 ## Using coordinates for surgery

 To use your coordinates for a surgery, rotate the manipulator to match the azimuth angle and set the probe elevation angle.
-Then move your probe tip (the left-most probe tip on a 2.4 when facing upwards) to Bregma and zero your manipulator.
+Then move your probe tip to Bregma and zero your manipulator.

 To translate the probe you can either use the AP/ML coordinates (if you kept the azimuth angle at a multiple of 90 degrees) or you can turn on the "Convert AP/ML to probe axis" setting, which exports the translation coordinates in the probe's forward and side axes.